jawills/sf-deploy/README.md

 # Salesforce Deployment GitHub Actions

-Build the `package.xml` and deploy to Salesforce using this GitHub Action
+Use this action to build the `package.xml` and deploy to a specified Salesforce environment.

 ## Inputs